teplostanski/vite-plugin-pretty-module-classnames/docs/options/line-number.md

 # lineNumber

-The `lineNumber` option is a boolean that, when set to `true`, appends the line number where the CSS class is defined in the source file to the generated class name.
+The `lineNumber` option adds the line number where the class is declared in the source file to the class name.

 ## Example